 Little River County, County in southwestern Arkansas, United States.

-The territory was established on March 5, 1867, created from Sevier County during the Reconstruction period following the Civil War.
-It takes its name from the Little River that flows through the region.
+The county was formed on March 5, 1867, carved out of Sevier County during the Reconstruction era that followed the Civil War.
+It takes its name from the Little River, which runs through the territory.

 The Two Rivers Museum in Ashdown displays regional artifacts, documents, and photographs that reflect how local communities developed over time.
 Visitors can explore the daily lives and stories of people who shaped the area through these collected objects and records.